-Enterprise, LeadingAge and SAHF are piloting a new platform for innovation to test models that improve service delivery to low-income seniors in affordable housing, which will:
+Enterprise, LeadingAge and SAHF are piloting the Learning Collaborative, a project to test models that improve service delivery to low-income seniors in affordable housing.
+The goals of collaborative are to:

 - Improve seniors’ health and service outcomes

 - Generate cost savings for the health care system

 Affordable housing with services is a cost-effective approach to meeting the needs of the large and rapidly growing population of older Americans.
 The Learning Collaborative is designed to enable 12 participating teams of nonprofit housing providers and their community-based health and/or service partners to develop, share and explore replicable strategies for integrated housing and services that improve the health and well-being of low-income seniors in affordable housing, while generating cost savings to the health care system.

 Formed by a unique partnership among Enterprise Community Partners, LeadingAge and Stewards of Affordable Housing for the Future, the collaborative will:

 - Encourage deep partnerships among affordable housing, health and service providers

 - Facilitate the exchange of lessons and collaborative development of innovative ideas

 - Enhance participating providers’ capacity to carry out their strategies

 - Empower providers to participate in state and national policy dialogues about program development and financing for affordable housing and supportive services for the elderly